 2. Incrementally increase savings.
 Human beings like things to stay the same.
 But your savings rate should not be one of them.
 This means you should implement systems to help you increase savings without any effort.

 If you aren’t enrolled already, sign up for your 401(k) plan’s auto-increase feature, so your contribution rate increases every year.
 Similarly, always contribute the maximum amount to your traditional IRA or Roth IRA.
 These accounts have contribution limits that rise every few years, as they adjust for inflation.
 The IRA limits are increasing from $5,500 in 2018 to $6,000 in 2019—and your contributions should be increasing, too.

 3. Take care of your health.
 The No. 1 financial concern for retirees is paying for health care, according to AmericaSaves.org.
 You want to budget for health care expenses in your retirement plan.
 But you should also take action today to improve your overall health.
 Living an active lifestyle can save you money down the road—and bring you happiness today.
 I’ve found cooking meals at home, taking my dog on walks and exercising regularly helps me to be both happier and healthier.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Slow Going, Flying Solo and Money Date Night.
+Ross’s previous articles include Slow Going, Flying Solo and Money Date Night.
 Follow him on Twitter @RossVMenke.